elitance/kiwitter/README.md

 ## Notice

 This project has been archived since 18 Feb 2021.

-New repo for remake of this project is currently private, in initial development stage (I've forgotten everything).
+New repo for remake of this project is currently private, in early development stage (I hardly remember how to code).

 ## Overview